 The same qualities and skills that current health professionals are expected to possess.
 Health professionals are expected to be able to work effectively with people from diverse backgrounds.
 They should be committed to serving others, work well on teams and possess integrity and adaptability.
 They should be able to accept feedback, improve their practice and keep up with emerging science knowledge.
 You should demonstrate all of these abilities during your college years and on your health professions graduate school applications.

 The Association of American Medical Colleagues has presented a list of core competencies (skills/attributes described above) that you will find useful to read and incorporate in your curricular and co-curricular experience.
 Work with the UM-Dearborn Health Professions Advisor by attending a HPA new student session to learn about and develop a plan for developing you core personal competencies.

 Yes!
 Health professions graduate schools admissions officers want to see that students have learned about their intended careers and have first-hand experience.
 Some programs are looking for documented hours working with patients or observing a professional; some look for letters of evaluation from mentors in the profession; some look for volunteer work in a health care setting, such as a hospital, free health clinic, dental clinic, OT or PT clinic..

 In general, any experience in a professional setting will be helpful to your application and your career.
-Please work with the UM Dearborn Health Professions Advisor by attending a HPA new student session to learn about and develop a plan for developing you core professional competencies.
+Please work with the UM Dearborn Health Professions Advisor by attending a HPA New Student Session (HPA NSS) to learn about and develop a plan for developing you core professional competencies.